 Prioritize access to the public (When priorities must be made for application of staff time or other resources, access to the public should take precedence over access for internal branch viewers).

-Define and manage the project scope (Finish the initial project scope and work iteratively in later phased if necessary so as not to be derailed by “scope creep”.
+Define and manage the project scope (Finish the initial project scope and work iteratively in later phases if necessary so as not to be derailed by “scope creep”).

 Contain costs (Avoid scope creep.
 Build simply.
 Look for low cost solutions.
 Seek economies of scale where operationally effective).